Aberglasney: History

 In 1803, the house was bought by John Philips, a lawyer from Llandeilo, on behalf of his brother Thomas, a surgeon returning home after a 30-year career as a surgeon with the East India Company.
 He and his married mistress lived in the house, and dying childless in 1824 left the property to his sister's son John Walters, who added Philipps to his surname and a portico to the Queen Anne façade.
 He had a son who died in childhood and three daughters, two of whom died leaving the property to be inherited by the middle daughter.
 Her daughter Mary Anne (also known as Marianne), inherited the property, while her father John Pugh Pryse of Bwlchbychan remarried Decima Dorothea Rice of Llwynybrain, after the death of Mary Anne's mother.
 The Yew tree promenade was the subject of a Gardeners' Chronicle article in 1860.

 Marianne Pryse married soldier Charles Mayhew, and moving with him to Derbyshire, Aberglasney was let out.
 After his retirement in 1902, they moved to Aberglasney, where Colonel Mayhew planted the rare specimen trees that remain in the grounds.
 The couple were the local co-ordinators for the teetotalism movement, holding Temperance rallies, giving Llangathen its Temperance Hall, and turning out tenants who declined to sign the Pledge.
 Colonel Mayhew died in 1907, and in 1908 Marianne moved to London, where she spent the rest of her life, refusing to let out Aberglasney.
+She died in 1939.

 Aberglasney was commandeered at the outbreak of World War II, becoming a mobile laundry for the RAOC.
 As the build-up to D Day occurred, the house was used as a holding-station for troops of the US Army, which included the sparring partner of Joe Louis, Top Sergeant Dawson.
 A stray Luftwaffe bomb fell on the property, after a raid on Swansea docks, in a field towards Lanlash.

-After the end of WW2 and the death of Marianne in 1939, a descendant of Decima Dorothea Rice, Eric Evans and his young family took up residence.
-But on his death in 1950 aged 30, the family trustees decided that the property was not economic, and hence decided to sell it.
+After the end of World War II, a descendant of Decima Dorothea Rice, Eric Evans and his young family took up residence.
+But on his death in 1950, aged 30, the family trustees decided that the property was not economic, and hence decided to sell it.